cubehrends/custom-marker-map/README.md

 # custom-marker-map
-A WordPress custom coded feature to display markers vi coordinates in a container via theme.
+A WordPress custom coded feature to display markers via coordinates in a container by theme.